ruudruud/ha-crestron-home/README.md

 - **Configuration Flow**: Easy setup through the Home Assistant UI
 - **Automatic Discovery**: Automatically discovers all compatible devices
 - **Room-Based Organization**: Devices are automatically organized by room on the Home Assistant dashboard
+- **Room Name Synchronization**: Automatically updates entity names when room names are changed in the Crestron Home app

 ### Supported Device Types